SamZhang02/resume-generator/README.md

-# resume-generator
+# Resume Generator
-CLI tool to generate the resume tailored to your job application
+Tailoring your resume to each job application is time costly.
+Just maintain json file of your past job and project experiences and generate a resume when you need it.